rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 1. Load the WIKI in a browser
 1. At the top of the menu pane there is a menu (click the ellipsis ...)
 1. Select the 'Clone repo' option
 1. You will get a URL in the form https://richardfennell@dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki.
-This is the full URL needed, **but you only require part of it for this task**.
+This is the URL needed
-1. The part you need to add as the repo parameter for this task is everything after the @ i.e dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki

 #### GitHub